-Exegetical worksheets Start of class on scheduled workshop weeks introduction
+Exegetical worksheets Start of class one week before you preach

-Message thesis, main point outline, & Start of class one week before you preach assessment
+Message thesis, & main point outline By 5 p.m. on the Thursday before you preach assessment

-Message manuscript By 11 p.m. the day before you preach
+Message manuscript By 6 p.m. the Saturday before you preach

 Video review (with spouse if married) & Start of class two weeks after you preach